saidababu/ai-ml-bb/week3/day3/capstone/Banking Fraud.md

 Create a Kaggle account and download your data from this location:
 * https://www.kaggle.com/ealaxi/paysim1

-You will have 182 MB of records, just over 6 million records with 11 columns.
+You will have 493.5MB MB of records stored in a .csv file, just over 6 million records with 11 columns.
 This data set is a simulation, designed to accelerate research for financial applications.
 Each record is a single transaction, marked as cash in, cash out, debit, credit, or transfer.
 Each transaction will also have the amount, the name of origin, etc.  Interestingly enough you'll have 2 target columns.
 One appears to be an indicator isFraud, which should be a manual label.
 Another is a flag based on a rule applied, that is, when a transaction has been attempted for over 200,000.

 Explore both columns.
 It is very common for companies in finance to be currently using a rules-based system, and exploring the move from a large and complex rules-engine towards a dynamically learning and scalable machine-driven system.
 ![alt text](Images/rcf_datahead.png "rcf_datahead")